Zanger67/APCSP-Snake-Game/README.md

-Small project I whipped up the day of.
+Small project I whipped up the day of back in high school.